Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 ### 5. Get summary of the targeted genes using the [AMAS](https://github.com/marekborowiec/AMAS).

 The following command write alignments summary such as alignments length, variable sites, etc to the `summary.txt` file. `-f` input file format in fasta.
 AMAS can handle nexus and phylip format too. `-d` dna or `-aa` for amino acid, `*.fas` calculate for all files with `.fas` extension, `-c` number of cores (CPU).
-You need Python 3 installed, `python3` is calling Python 3.
+You need Python 3 installed.
+I recommend installing Python 3 using [Miniconda](https://conda.io/miniconda.html)

 ```
-python3 ./AMAS.py summary -f fasta -d dna -i *.fas -c 6
+python ./AMAS.py summary -f fasta -d dna -i *.fas -c 6
 ```

 ### 6. Assessing Paralogs